5 Tips for Finding a Home Builder You Can Trust

 3. Do they have a good reputation?
 This can be determined not only by speaking with references as mentioned above, but all ensuring their licensing is in good standing with the NC Licensing Board for General Contractors and potentially even the Better Business Bureau.
 You can also ask around the area and speak with your realtor regarding the reputation of the builder you are considering.

 4. Do they provide details in writing and review them with you?
-One of the most essential parts of a build for a buyer should be to get all details in writing up front.
+One of the most essential parts of a build for a buyer should be to get all details in writing upfront.
 You need to know specifically what you are getting and what features are included in your home.
 They should be clear on the process of the build with you as well.
-It is best prior to starting any construction that you have a face to face meeting with the builder and ensure you are on the same page with everything.
+It is best prior to starting any construction that you have a face-to-face meeting with the builder and ensure you are on the same page with everything.
 Even in writing, things can get lost in translation.
-There is no substitute for a face to face meeting when starting your new home.
+There is no substitute for a face-to-face meeting when starting your new home.

 5. Do they listen to your concerns?
 It is essential that your builder take the time to listen to questions and concerns you may have.
 If your builder is too busy to communicate with you, be it via email or some other way, regarding your concerns initially, you can be sure they will be too busy to communicate with you along the way.
 That is not the type of build you want.
 Be sure your builder listens to you.